Neha/designsystem101/README.md

 - Decide between flexibility vs consistency
 - Components within components
 - Modules - SCSS
----

-Consumable Lib
-Test cases
-List of the components
-Scope of components
-type checking

-**3. Collabratio**
-- Product Audit
-- Design tokens
-- Namespacing
-- progressive Enhancement
-- Browsers + OS
-- Patterns
-- Dos and Donts
-- Documentation
+# How to define the scope of the Design System.
+It is important to define the scope of the components and design system.
+Scope means: what is NOT INCULDED.
+It is important to put examples and patterns to show this as well as your design system introduction should have that what you are offering example: themeing components, UI interactions components, or graphical components.
 ### Component's Requirement and list
 Provide the list of the component which are production ready, work-in-progress, and under discussion.

-### Consumable Lib
 [Diagram]

-### Backward compatibility
-[Content]

 ### Test cases
-For smaller component you might feel that there is no need of test-cases but as you move ahead it is important to take TDD.
-[Content]
+Test-cases are very important as a developer you can agree.
+In design system test-cases are the most important part to create the trust in the open-source community as well as pitch the users.

+If you are using React then Jest and Enzyme are the most common used one or you can use which ever testing library you and your team is confident.

 # Quality
 It is very important to maintain the quality of the code.
-When you have many developers working on one project it is good idea to enforce the code guidelines by using Prettier, CSSLint, JSLint, Formatting.
-These should be the part of the developers' IDE and to the readme of your design system.
+When you have many developers working on one project it is good idea to enforce the code guidelines by using Prettier, CSSLint, JSLint, Formatting packages.
+These should be the part of the developers' IDE and the readme of your design system.
 (This will gain the confidence of the consumer of DS)

-TIP: Make these rules as the part of your build pipeline too.
+> TIP: Make these rules as the part of your build pipeline too.

 # Documentation
 No matter how good your design system is but if you don't have good documentation no one is going to use it.